CodeCatz/codecatz-tutorial/2-new-project/index.md

 	$ pwd
 	/Users/codecat/Documents/Websites

-You can of course create the directory for your Jekyll project somehwere else.
-Just make sure to use the Terminal to move into that directory.
+You can of course create the folder for your Jekyll project somehwere else.
+Just make sure to use the Terminal to move into that folder.
 Once you're in the right place (remember: you can always check with `pwd`), run this command:

 	$ jekyll new my-website